+HSLA is similar to NYC’s other elite high schools, with collegiate level academics that include a full selection of AP courses and the option of Honors STEM or Honors Humanities program.
+We also offer a wide variety of electives, arts and athletics programming and enrichment opportunities.
+What sets our high schools apart from specialized high schools is the personal attention and individualized support scholars receive from faculty and throughout the college admissions process.
+Elite schools like Stuyvesant have one college counselor for hundreds of students; at HSLA the ratio is 1:60.
 While some aspects of SA HSLA will be familiar to incoming freshmen — the high expectations, the respect shown to both teachers and scholars, the obsession with books and reading — this will be a whole new educational experience.
-We emphasize independence and push scholars to invest in their own interests and passions.
+We emphasize independence and self-advocacy, and invest scholars in owning their own education.
 The courses are very rigorous, preparing scholars for college work but also prioritizing engagement and scholar interest.
 Scholars come to SA HSLA from across the entire SA network, so there are a lot of new faces and new friends!

-The high school offers a “liberal arts” education, which means we focus on honing intellectual prowess across four key subject areas: the natural sciences, social sciences, arts, and humanities.
-There is an emphasis on scholar choice within core subject areas, so scholars can pursue the topics and Advanced Placement courses that best set them up for college degrees in their area of interest.
+The high school offers students the option of both STEM and Humanities tracks.
+We emphasize scholar choice within core subject areas, so scholars can pursue the topics and Advanced Placement courses that most interest them.
 Be sure to explore the official Orange Book for more details!

 How many hours of homework per week should I expect?

-It is important to understand that SA HSLA is a college preparatory high school, much like elite private high schools and specialized high schools.
+Like elite private high schools and specialized high schools, HSLA expects students to invest in learning time outside of the classroom.
 On average, students can expect to spend 18 hours per week on homework: about 2 hours per weeknight and 4 hours per weekend day.

 Currently, our bell schedule is built around “Anchor Days,” which occur on Mondays, Tuesdays and Fridays, and “Orange and Blue Days,” which occur on Wednesdays and Thursdays, respectively.
 The HS schedule is built around “Anchor Days,” which occur on Mondays, Tuesdays and Fridays, and “Orange and Blue Days,” which occur on Wednesdays and Thursdays, respectively.
 On Anchor Days, scholars will have all of their courses; on Orange Days, scholars will have half of their courses in longer blocks; on Blue Days, scholars will have the other half of their courses in longer blocks, will attend House Huddles or Advisory.
 Teams, clubs, and advanced labs meet after school.